 Estate planning in Florida may seem stressful, but understanding the fundamental difference between basic documents may make the process easier.
 Going into a planning session armed with pertinent information can help expedite the drafting process.

 Wills and trusts are two such implements that may seem confusing.
 They are often mistaken for each other when they both perform very different roles as part of a complete estate plan.
-At L. Bruce Swiren, P.A., we aim to give you the tools to assist in making the best choices for your family’s future.
+At Swiren Law Firm, P.A., we aim to give you the tools to assist in making the best choices for your family’s future.

 Wills and trusts provide different benefits